 Worth of Award

 - In addition to the above, the Rhodes Trust will cover two economy class flights – to and from the UK – for the beginning and end of studies in Oxford.
-On arrival in Oxford, scholars receive a settling-in allowance (£225 in 2019-20).
+On arrival in Oxford, scholars receive a settling-in allowance.
 For those scholars who transition to the second course of study in Oxford, they will again receive assistance to cover the fee for visa renewal and further application for IHS.
 Following selection for the scholarship, the Rhodes Trust will also cover the application fee required to apply to study at the University of Oxford.

 - A number of research grants are also available to Rhodes Scholars, on application, which enables Scholars to, for example, attend international conferences or conduct additional fieldwork.

 - Nationality/citizenship: You must be a citizen of Burundi, Rwanda, South Sudan, Tanzania, or Uganda.